Europe's Vega launch vehicle

 2002 December: GKB Yuzhnoe wins an international tender for the development of the fourth stage engine for the Vega launcher.

-2005 December: The Zefiro 9 third-stage solid-propellant engine fired for the first time during a static test.
+2005 December: The Zefiro 9 third-stage solid-propellant engine fires for the first time during a static test.

 2011 Sept.
 26: The stages (A2, A3, A4) transported from AVIO facility in Colleferro, Rome, to Livorno harbor to be loaded on a dedicated Arianespace ship for a trip to Kourou launch site.

 2011 Oct.
-25: The First Vega launcher arrives to the Kourou launch site.
+25: The First Vega launcher arrives at Kourou launch site.

 Technical specifications of the Vega launcher (547):